genivaldo-alves-silva/TreeVisualization/Tip_italicizing_bolding_internet.md

-# Phylogenetic Tree SVG Formatter
+# Phylogenetic Tree SVG Formatter - Internet connection is required to run

 This script processes SVG files to format genus and species names in italics and highlights any "type" keywords in bold.
 It uses **MyCoPortal** to verify the validity of genus names.